AAYUGUDA/Nigerian_Health_Care_Facilities/README.md

 ## Problem Statement:

 The healthcare system in Nigeria, as depicted in the dashboard, faces several challenges.
-These include disparities in the distribution of functional facilities across the country with an estimated 213.4 million people , a high number of non-functional facilities, and a concentration of functional facilities in certain regions like Lagos.
+These include disparities in the distribution of functional facilities across the country with an estimated 213.4 million people, a high number of non-functional facilities, and a concentration of functional facilities in certain regions like Lagos.

 ## Objective: